Post-Newtonian Constraints on Scalar-Tensor Gravity: Introduction

 Any viable scalar-tensor account of cosmic acceleration must nevertheless remain compatible with the exceptionally stringent weak-field constraints derived from Solar-System experiments.
-The appropriate framework for confronting such theories with local observations is provided by the parametrised post-Newtonian (PPN) formalism, in which deviations from General Relativity are encoded in a small set of parameters, most notably $\gamma$ and $\beta$, which characterise, respectively, the amount of spatial curvature produced per unit mass and the degree of source-independent non-linear gravitational self-interaction \cite{Will:2014kxa, Will:2018bme, Nordtvedt:1970uv}.
-The post-Newtonian regime of scalar-tensor gravity has been investigated in considerable generality, including general scalar-tensor theories, homogeneous gravitating spheres, screened theories, Horndeski theories, teleparallel analogues, and both metric and Palatini versions of $f(R)$ gravity \cite{Jarv:2014laa, Hohmann:2013rba, Hohmann:2017qje, Zhang:2016njn, Emtsova:2019qsl, Hohmann:2015kra, Olmo:2005hc, Olmo:2005hd, Harko:2011nh, Lu:2020eux, Lu:2019qgk, Dyadina:2019yon, Toniato:2021vmt}.
-Related analyses have also been carried out for generalised Brans-Dicke models in the metric and Palatini formalisms, as well as for hybrid metric-Palatini gravity and for exact post-Newtonian parameters of strongly gravitating bodies \cite{Lu:2019qgk, Lu:2020eux, Dyadina:2019yon, Chehab:2026vdx}.
-From the observational side, the most important local probes include Lunar Laser Ranging, Cassini time-delay measurements, Mercury perihelion precession, Earth-orbit tests, and modern planetary ephemerides \cite{Williams:2004qba, Bertotti:2003rm, Verma:2013ata, Genova:2018mjp, Fienga:2019uds, Fienga:2022bns, Scharer:2014kya, Zhang:2023nil}.
-These bounds constrain not only the PPN parameters themselves, but also the existence of Yukawa-type fifth forces, the effective gravitational coupling relevant for Cavendish-type measurements, and possible temporal variation of Newton's constant \cite{Martin:2005bp, Adam:2025kve, Adelberger:2003zx, Barrow:1996kc, Esposito-Farese:2000pbo, Esposito-Farese:2004azw, Faraoni:2004qd, Nguyen:2024fpw}.
+The appropriate framework for confronting such theories with local observations is provided by the parametrised post-Newtonian (PPN) formalism, in which deviations from General Relativity are encoded in a small set of parameters, most notably $\gamma$ and $\beta$, which characterise, respectively, the amount of spatial curvature produced per unit mass and the degree of source-independent non-linear gravitational self-interaction \cite{Will:2014kxa,Will:2018bme,Nordtvedt:1970uv}.
+The post-Newtonian regime of scalar-tensor gravity has been investigated in considerable generality, including general scalar-tensor theories, homogeneous gravitating spheres, screened theories, Horndeski theories, teleparallel analogues, and both metric and Palatini versions of $f(R)$ gravity \cite{Jarv:2014laa,Hohmann:2013rba,Hohmann:2017qje,Zhang:2016njn,Emtsova:2019qsl,Hohmann:2015kra,Olmo:2005hc,Olmo:2005hd,Harko:2011nh,Lu:2020eux,Lu:2019qgk,Dyadina:2019yon,Toniato:2021vmt}.
+Related analyses have also been carried out for generalised Brans-Dicke models in the metric and Palatini formalisms, as well as for hybrid metric-Palatini gravity and for exact post-Newtonian parameters of strongly gravitating bodies \cite{Lu:2019qgk,Lu:2020eux,Dyadina:2019yon,Chehab:2026vdx}.
+From the observational side, the most important local probes include Lunar Laser Ranging, Cassini time-delay measurements, Mercury perihelion precession, Earth-orbit tests, and modern planetary ephemerides \cite{Williams:2004qba,Bertotti:2003rm,Verma:2013ata,Genova:2018mjp,Fienga:2019uds,Fienga:2022bns,Scharer:2014kya,Zhang:2023nil}.
+These bounds constrain not only the PPN parameters themselves, but also the existence of Yukawa-type fifth forces, the effective gravitational coupling relevant for Cavendish-type measurements, and possible temporal variation of Newton's constant\footnote{Related constraints on scalar couplings to matter have also been obtained in strong-gravity orbital systems and through geodetic/frame-dragging observables (see \textit{e.g.} Refs.~\cite{Benisty:2021cmq,Benisty:2023dkn}).} \cite{Martin:2005bp, Adam:2025kve,Adelberger:2003zx, Barrow:1996kc,Esposito-Farese:2000pbo,Esposito-Farese:2004azw,Faraoni:2004qd,Nguyen:2024fpw}.
 While this weak-field phenomenology has been explored extensively in the metric formalism, its Palatini counterpart remains comparatively less developed, especially in the context of non-minimally coupled quintessence and late-time cosmology.